malirod/cppecho/README.md

 Use the following repository: https://github.com/malirod/boost-bin

 Use appropriate branch.
-Branch name containts info about used env and options to build Boost.
+Branch name contains info about used env and options to build Boost.

 E.g.